0xbb/apple_set_os.efi/README.md

 The Macbook Pro 11,3 model's EFI is switchting off the Intel GPU if you boot anything but Mac OS X.
 So a little trick by faking the OS identifiction is required to make all hardware accessible.

-All credits belong to [Andreas Heider][ah-] who originally discovered this hack:
+All credits belong to [Andreas Heider](ah-) who originally discovered this hack:
 https://lists.gnu.org/archive/html/grub-devel/2013-12/msg00442.html

 ## Usage: